HowTo

 Section 13O Singapore Family Office: 2026 Setup Roadmap

-Section 13O setup runs about six months from incorporation to MAS award: structure the fund vehicle and SFO, file the MAS application, hire the investment professional, then operate.
+Section 13O setup under the post-1 January 2025 framework runs about six months from incorporation to MAS award: structure the fund vehicle and SFO, file the MAS application, hire two qualifying Investment Professionals (one-year grace for the second IP when only one is in place at application), then operate.

 Quick answer